hollygrimm/hollygrimm_astro-paper/src/content/blog/ecofriendlypainting.md

   - Painting
   - Eco-friendly
   - Acrylic
-description:
+ogImage: "/sites/default/files/styles/large/public/2017-06/untitled_2016-07-01_1080.jpg"
-  Chemical composition of pigments and binders
+description: Chemical composition of pigments and binders
 ---

 Acrylic painting can be more eco-friendly than oil painting, but the chemical composition of pigments and binders should be investigated by all artists before purchasing paints.
 Some pigments can be toxic and others may contain heavy metals that should not be washed down the drain.

 Start by reading the labels on each paint tube.
 In addition, the material safety data sheet (MSDS)<sub><sup>1</sup></sub> for your acrylic paint line can be helpful.